jafsdc5/cpuminer-gr-aarch64/README.md

-## Docker image for cpuminer-gr-aarch64
+## Docker build script for cpuminer-gr on aarch64

 Verified working on Apple M1 Air with Docker Desktop for MacOS.